smmathen/TAMUHack_2021/README.md

 # TAMUHack_2021
 AeroCheck -- American Airlines Challenge
+This project was created in conjunction with Jaden Banze, Gregory Petri, and Angel Hernandez during the 2021 tamuhack.

 # AeroCheck

 ## Introduction

 > Due to COVID panic and restrictions, airline sales are down, flight attendant stress is high - even for their own safety, and the public seems to need an incentive to fly.
 That's where AeroCheck comes in...
+AeroCheck helps mitigate the stress caused on board by passengers not wearing masks, and allows others to benefit for wearing their mask for long durations of time.
+AeroCheck uses facial detection, through TensorFlow and openCV, to determine if a user is wearing their mask.
+Those who are non-compliant are reported to the flight attendant, and lose out on possible reward points.

 ## Code Samples